7 Best Affordable Pet Insurance Companies of 2026

 You choose the deductible; this can be somewhere between $0 and $1,000.

-A good move is to pay lower monthly premiums by setting your deductible as high as you can afford.
+A good move is to pay lower monthly premiums by setting your deductible as high as possible.

 If you want your insurer to pay for every bill, you can choose a $0 deductible.